 A group of the Lifeless near the front of the crowd moved over to the side.
 Those were the ones who had heard his Command.
 He sighed, closing his eyes.
 A part of him had hoped that Allmother had come here first, that she had already changed the Command Phrase.

 But she hadn’t.
-He sighed, then took the steps down to the warehouse floor.
+He opened his eyes, then took the steps down to the warehouse floor.
 He spoke again, changing the phrase for another group.
 Then, he moved on.
 He could do about twenty or thirty at a time--he remembered the process taking hours the last time he’d done it.

 However, he continued.
-He would leave the Lifeless with their basic instructions--to obey the servants when they asked the creatures to exercise or go to the infirmary, to obey officers in the military if they ordered the Lifeless to march specific locations, like when they were placed in ranks outside the city to greet Siri.
-To go with members of the City Watch, if they required a little extra muscle.
+He would leave the Lifeless with their basic instructions, to obey the servants when they asked the creatures to exercise or go to the infirmary.
+He’d give them a lesser command that could be used to move them about and make them march to specific locations, like when they had been placed in ranks outside the city to greet Siri.
+Another to make them go with members of the City Watch, if they required a little extra muscle.

 Yet, despite all of the uses, there would only be one person with ultimate command of the creatures.
 One person who could make them do anything he wanted.
 The one with the Command Phrase.
 And, when he was done in this room, he would move on, taking utter command of Allmother’s ten thousand as well.

 He would draw both armies to him.
-And, in doing so, he would take his place at the very middle of what was about to happen in the city.
+And, in doing so, he would take his place at the very middle of the fate of two kingdoms.

 Warbreaker